Attribute-based access control end-to-end guide

 NOTE

-Any segment that utilizes a labeled attribute must likewise be labeled if you want the same access restrictions to apply to it.
+Any audience that utilizes a labeled attribute must likewise be labeled if you want the same access restrictions to apply to it.

-Once you have completed labeling your schema fields, you can now begin labeling your segments.
+Once you have completed labeling your schema fields, you can now begin labeling your audiences.

-Select Segments from the left navigation.
-A list of segments available in your organization is displayed.
-In this example, the following two segments are to be labeled as they contain sensitive health data:
+Select Audiences from the left navigation under the Customers section.
+A list of audiences available in your organization is displayed.
+In this example, the following two audiences are to be labeled as they contain sensitive health data:

 • Blood Glucose >100